Hell on Wheels (1967 film)

-Hell on Wheels is a 1967 American film about stock-car racing that includes musical performances by several popular country and western singers.
+Hell on Wheels is a 1967 American action film about stock-car racing that includes musical performances by several popular country and western singers.
 It stars Marty Robbins, a popular and successful singer who also dabbled as a NASCAR race driver for a number of years.

 Plot

 Marty, a stock-car driver, has two brothers: Del, a mechanic who is jealous of Marty, and Steve, who tries to bust a moonshine ring.

 Del opens his own garage, building "tankers" for moonshiners on the side, ignoring the requests of his girlfriend Sue.
-Del makes a proposition to the owner of a car that Marty has often defeated and is allowed to drive against his brother.
+Del makes a proposition to the owner of a car that Marty has often defeated and is allowed to race against his brother.
 Del wins the race and tries to break away from the moonshine ring, but he and Marty are kidnapped.
 They manage to escape and the moonshine gang die in a car chase.
 Marty and Del then help Steve round up the remaining criminals.

-The brothers are also regulars at a local club where musical performances by Robbins, Connie Smith and the Stonemans are featured.
+The brothers are also regulars at a local club where musical performances by Marty Robbins, Connie Smith and the Stonemans are featured.